 This frame was made with the inexpensive $1 frames you can find at Michael’s Stores.
 You know the ones, unfinished, no glass front.
 Feel free to buy a more expensive one with glass, the recipient will want to display your artwork.

-Make it using the same process as above.
+Make it using the same process as above or

-Have the child attach all sorts of pastas.
+Have the child attach all sorts of pastas to the wooden frame.

 Add a picture and it is ready to give as a homemade mother’s day gift or as a DIY Teacher appreciation gift.